zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 ## Image Widget Consistency Errors

-A consistency error for an image widget is described below:
+You can get the following consistency error for an image widget:

 Error message: *No image selected.*